 USA Basketball Analyst, National Basketball Association

 Avigdor works as a USA Basketball Analyst for the NBA, responsible for managing all revenue-generating opportunities for USA Basketball and serving as a liaison between USA Basketball and the NBA.
-He has also interned for Creative Artists Agency in Los Angeles, the Phoenix Suns, and Hungry Fan.
+His work expands to managing NBA and WNBA marketing partners such as AT&T. Prior to joining the NBA, he interned with Creative Artists Agency in Los Angeles, the Phoenix Suns, and Hungry Fan.

-Prior to his time at Syracuse, Avigdor spent time writing a sports column, Sports Perspective, in a local newspaper in his hometown of Tucson, Arizona.
+Prior to his time at Syracuse, Avigdor spent time writing a sports column, Sports Perspective, for a newspaper in his hometown of Tucson, Arizona.